fengcong1992/SolarNet/README.md

 ## Publications
-**If you use this package in your research, please cite our publications**:
+**If you use this resource in your research, please cite our publications**:

 Feng, C., Zhang, J., Zhang, W., Hodge, B.-M., 2021.
 Convolutional Neural Networks for Intra-hour Solar Forecasting Based on Sky Image Sequences. (under review)